-Turn to the end of 2 Cor 9.
-At that point Paul is telling the Corinthians what will happen after they contribute to this collection.
-Here's what will happen, it describes the reaction of the Lord's people who received the money: 9:14-15 [those people who will have received the collection] in their prayers for you their hearts will go out to you, because of the surpassing grace that God has given you.
+Turn to the end of 2 Corinthians 9.
+Paul is telling the Corinthians what will happen after they contribute to this collection.

+Here's what will happen.
+It describes the reaction of the Lord's people who received the money: 9:14-15 [those people who will have received the collection from you] in their prayers for you their hearts will go out to you, because of the surpassing grace that God has given you.
 Thanks be to God for his unspeakable gift.